 Tapryl had to stretch her hands to that letter—this time, not inadvertently.
 She desired to mentally compare this letter with the one she took home.
 Before someone says something, the bottom of the letter already reads: To my dear reflection, from Sir Flidias.

 “Thud!” goes to the door.

-Though the home lady caught Tapryl red-handed, she calmly stated that these kinds of mails are senseless—yet made perfect sense to Tapryl.
-Then the home lady keenly inky pinky ponky the candles and joked whether the green candles glow green.
-Then she told to put them back in the chandelier and remembered Tapyrl to collect her pay before lunch.
+Though the home lady caught Tapryl red-handed, she calmly stated that these kinds of postal mails are senseless—yet made perfect sense to Tapryl.
+Then the home lady keenly inky pinky ponky-ed the candles and joked whether the green candles glow green.
+She then told her to put them back in the chandelier and remembered Tapryl to collect her pay before lunch.

 After laughing at her ill humor, Tapryl confessed everything back in a letter on the same evening.
 She also uttered that she was a candlemaker and not his sweetie from whom this nobleman was supposed to hear.

 Lo and behold, Sir Flidias is shearing his thirteenth sheep of the day.
 The kempster opened the mail before his breakfast, and he could not consume—both the words and the walnuts.
 He principled it was unfair for a gentleman or, a man, at least—to desert a woman’s feelings.

 So, he sought the help of his fond foe friends to secede from this stale situation cleanly.
 Boneless tongue bends both ways—One of the kempsters told not to waste this woman without taking a look; perhaps she might be easy on the eye.